About Digital Unicity.

 Beyond Securitization

-Traditional securitization converts an asset into a passive paper claim — a bond, a unit, a share.
+Traditional securitization converts an asset into a passive paper right — a bond, a unit, a share.
 The asset sits in one legal structure.
 The investor sits in another.
 Intermediaries bridge the gap, extracting yield at every step.

 Programmable digital issuance does something structurally different.
 It does not represent the asset.
 It is the asset — the ownership claim, the governance right, the cash flow entitlement, all encoded in a single instrument that executes automatically against real-world data.